rozek/blockly-ai-playground/README.md

 ![preserveContextItem](./Screenshots/preserveContextItem.png)
 ![restoreContextItem](./Screenshots/restoreContextItem.png)

-These two blocks provide such a functinoality: use the first block to preserve a given context item and the second to restore it later
+These two blocks provide such a functionality: use the first block to preserve a given context item and the second to restore it later

 #### Context-related Blocks ####